 This group is for complete beginners, no prior knowledge will be assumed, and indeed attendees need never have seen a pack of cards.
 The course is the official EBU (English Bridge Union) course and consists of 30 lessons.

-This course will run from September 2016 and will take a little more than a year to complete (due to holidays) and will be limited to eight students.
+This course will run from September or October 2017 and will take a little more than a year to complete (due to holidays) and will be limited to eight students.

 Venue: Tuesday mornings at Group Leader's house in Osbaldwick, 10.30-12.30

 For those members who have a good knowledge of cards, such as whist, or who have played bridge in the past but who are not familiar with Acol bidding.

 Members who wish, may join both Beginners Bridge 1 and Beginners/Improvers Bridge.